Timeline & Commitment

 - Student Affairs

-- Cheryl Green, Vice Chancellor of Student Affairs (and Enrollment Management), University of Wisconsin-Oshkosh
+- Cheryl Green, Interim Chancellor, University of Wisconsin Whitewater; Former: Vice Chancellor of Student Affairs, University of Wisconsin-Oshkosh

-- Jade Agua, Director, Cross-Cultural Center, University of California, Irvine
+- Jade Agua, Associate Director for Learning & Organizational Development of the University of Sothern California’s Race and Equity Center; Former Director, Cross-Cultural Center, University of California, Irvine

 - Normah Salleh-Barone, Vice President, Student Development, Moraine Valley Community College